cynthialmy/cynthialmy.github.io/resume.md

         <p class="reference-role">Jiong Sun, Data Scientist, Volvo Cars</p>
       </div>
       <div class="reference-quote">
-        <p>"During working in the project, you have demonstrated decent skills on analytical thinking, coding, and presentation."</p>
+        <p>"During working in the project, you have demonstrated your skills on analytical thinking, coding, and presentation."</p>
         <p>"You finish tasks with good quality including comprehensive documentation, which is often ignored by many."</p>
-        <p>"Your presentation was appreciated by the whole team - showing that you're in control of pace and difficulty levels.
-Keep on the good work in your next rotation!"</p>
+        <p>"Your presentation on the langchain framework was appreciated by the whole team - showing that you're in control of pace and difficulty levels.
+Keep on the good work!"</p>
       </div>
     </div>